FugiTech/google-meet-grid-view/README.md

 I am really sorry but I have to temporarily remove the extension from Chrome Web Store.
 In fact, updating Grid View would require a huge amount of work or may not be feasible at all.
 Please, remember that Google Meet introduced native grid view (up to 49 tiles).

+### Offline installation
+[Here](https://github.com/icysapphire/google-meet-grid-view/releases/download/1.41/grid-view.zip) you can find a ZIP archive containing the extension.
+Please uncompress it, then:

+1. Navigate to "chrome://extensions/" in the url bar...
+2. Click "Developer mode" in the top right hand corner.
+3. Click "Load unpacked" and select the folder you have just unzipped

+It should work.

 ===================

 This extension adds a button to the top right bar (next to chat & participant list) to enable grid-view in Google Meets.
 Grid view gives every participant an equal sized video for use in meetings without a primary speaker (such as working from home silent meetings).